SwordPuffin/Rewaita/.github/pull_request_template.md

-_Please remove all this text for actual submission._
+_Please remove all this text when you submit the PR._

 ### If you are submitting a new theme, please make sure it meets the following requirements: